 - Are you looking only for a credit card to have on hand in case of emergencies?

-The interest rate, or Annual Percentage Rate (APR), is one of the most scrutinized card features.
+The interest rate, or APR, is one of the most scrutinized card features.
 And, for good reason!
-The APR on a credit card is the cost of borrowing on the card, if you don’t pay the whole balance off each month.
+The APR on a credit card is the cost of borrowing on the card if you don’t pay the balance off each month.
 The higher the rate, the more it will cost you.

 As a member-owned financial institution, Numerica Credit Union tends to offer better rates on credit cards and loans than most big banks.
-Since Numerica is not-for-profit, earnings are paid back to the member with better savings rates and lower loan rates.
+Since Numerica is not-for-profit, earnings are paid back to you through better savings rates and lower loan rates.